CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 Now, we'll turn some agents into observers that will report information to `cityIO`.
 All three different types of indicators report different types of information, and an agent can be reporting any type of information to `cityIO`.

 * Numeric: Reports numbers (e.g. average commuting time, total energy consumption, etc.).
 Turn this on by setting `is_numeric<-true`.
 * Heatmap: Reports numbers with location (e.g. traffic in a particular intersection, total sunlight in a specific location).
-Turn this on by setting `is_heatmap<-false`.
+Turn this on by setting `is_heatmap<-true`.
 * Agent: Report all their locations during one whole day of simulation.
 Turn this on by setting `is_visible<-true`.
 Note that the variable `is_visible` refers only to wether you'll see the agent in your CityScope table.
 You still need to `display` them in your local GAMA interfase if you want to see them.

 When creating a numeric indicator you need to write a `reflex` for your agent that updates either `numeric_values` or `heatmap_values`.
 These two variables should be `map<string,float>`.
 Here is a simple example that `numeric_values` with the number of blocks.